 Another reason journal writing is good for personal growth is because it helps you to practice your spelling and grammar.
 These skills will then serve to help you in your workplace or education.
-If you have some problems, you can use online plagiarism checker to improve your grammar and spelling.
+If you have some problems, you can use online tools to improve your grammar and spelling.
 You will find that you need to use words that you wouldn’t normally use.

 They, in turn, will widen your knowledge of different words that you can then utilise in your workplace or in school.

-A diary shouldn’t just be a self-improvement in terms of spirituality and mentality.
+A diary shouldn’t just be self-improvement in terms of spirituality and mentality.
 It should be about self-improvement of your skills like spelling, grammar, diction, language and syntax.

 These 3 little paragraphs detail some amazing reasons why journal writing can really help make a difference in your life.
-The act of writing your thoughts and feelings, and the events of the past day in a way where you can reflect briefly on how it affected you and what you honestly thought about it.
+The act of writing your thoughts and feelings, and the events of the last day in a way where you can reflect briefly on how it affected you and what you honestly thought about it.

 This can help you to move on, progress and deal with problems and issues you have had in the past, and also celebrate things that have gone right and that you succeed in.